sdiv0503/FitTrack/README.md

 ## About The Project

-FitTrack is a comprehensive, full-stack fitness coaching application designed to help users create workout plans, track their progress, and access a vast database of exercises.
+fittrack is a comprehensive, full-stack fitness coaching application designed to help users create workout plans, track their progress, and access a vast database of exercises.
 Each exercise comes with detailed instructions and video demonstrations to ensure proper form and execution.

 This platform provides a seamless and intuitive user experience for managing personal fitness goals.